theatlusproject/theatlusproject.github.io/content/articles/stewardship_tool.md

 **Next Steps:**

 I have included a few additional scriptures on the use of time, talents, and treasure.
-To make Jesus Lord of your finances, it requires understanding how he views money and seeking advice from those he has given the ability to manage his money well.
+To make Jesus Lord of your finances, it requires understanding how He views money and seeking advice from those He has given the ability to manage his money well.

 *   [1 Peter 4:10](https://www.biblegateway.com/passage/?search=1+Peter+4%3A10&version=NIV)
 *   [Proverbs 30:25](https://www.biblegateway.com/passage/?search=Proverbs+30%3A25&version=NIV)